 The Brown Dog Foundation – This fund assists TN residents in covering the cost of their canine’s prescription medication.

 Good RX – While your vet is needed to write a script, you can have this script filled elsewhere.
 Good Rx allows you to find the lowest cost!

 Crowdfunding platforms have also proven successful for many.
 For this reason, we encourage you to post to Plumfund, Cofund My Pet and Waggle to maximize your funding efforts!
+While not pet-specific, Go Fund Me has also proven a successful platform!
 A side note about Waggle – when posting, make sure to apply for their fund-matching grant!
 Don’t forget to utilize social media as well – Facebook and Instagram are fantastic tools to communicate your pet’s need and have a broad reach!
 You may also consider utilizing credit cards Care Credit, Wells Fargo Veterinary and Scratch Pay.